rashadalh/tBTC-Bridge-MonoRepo/NOTES.md

 	-- Doesn't seem like it, but how do we then get the bridge to transfer from the funding address back to the user TODO--> withdrawal process

 **Withdrawals**
-Transactions can be of a P2SH type, we can use this to fund an address for a redeem script to transfer the inscription back to us ``typescript/src/services/redemptions/redemptions-service.ts`` See `requestRedemption`
+Transactions can be of a P2WPKH or PWTR(?) type, we can use this to fund an address for a redeem script to transfer the inscription back to us ``typescript/src/services/redemptions/redemptions-service.ts`` See `requestRedemption`

 Line 25 in `typescript/test/utils/mock-tbtc-token.ts` has an example of requesting a redemption